ipni/specs/IPNI_FEDERATION.md

 As a result, there is no guarantee that a content consumer would find what they are looking for by searching any one of the instances.

-This document presents a protocol by which multiple IPNI instances can collaborate and guarantee that if an index record exists it will eventually be discoverable across all of collaborating instances.
+This document presents a way to get consistent snapshots across a set of collaborating IPNI indexers and return consistent set of providers and metadata for a given CID.

 ## Background